Ravoxsg/SummaReranker/README.md

 Note that for Reddit, we make a custom 80/10/10 train/val/test split.

+To match our results on Reddit, the double check that you have the following:
+For training set, size is 33,704 and the first data point summary is:
+*got a toy train from first grade. used an old hot wheels ramp to fling it into the air and smash my ceiling fan globe.** * For the validation set, size is 4,213 and the first label is:
+*married a redditor.  created a reddit account.  lost many hours to reddit.*
+For the test set, size is 4,222 and the first label is:
+*laughed at baby boner...it turned into a super soaker.*

 ## EVALUATION pipeline (assumes an already trained SummaReranker checkpoint)

 ### 1 - Generate summary candidates